 Spar Austria's Markus Kaser talks Interspar

-If you then desire a Managing Director that is as homely and authentic as the company he works for, then think Markus Kaser.
+If you then desire an MD that is as homely and authentic as the company he works for, then think Markus Kaser.

 Small wonder that Austria's second-largest food retailer plays the local card for all it is worth.